Connect Marriage

 Prenups Should Be Standard — Not An Exception

 Current marital trends are part of the reason.
 More people are entering into a first marriage at a later age.
 This is when they are more likely to have acquired at least some separate assets that would need protection.
 These are things like 401(k) accounts, stock options, intellectual property, or real estate.
-Last year, a Harris Poll found that 15% of couples got prenuptial agreements.
+A 2022 Harris Poll found that 15% of couples got prenuptial agreements.
 This is up from 3% in 2010.
-More than 4 in 10 adults support signing prenups.
-One-third of unmarried folks say they would sign one in the future.
+In addition, 50% of adults say they support signing prenups.

 Some reasons for prenups include: